Why traditional VMS platforms hit a 500-camera ceiling and how a purpose-built architecture enables 5,000+ streams per node.

 The video surveillance industry is at a significant inflection point.
 Organizations are moving beyond simply upgrading security cameras; they are re-evaluating the fundamental capabilities of their video infrastructure.
 A VMS that merely records and plays back video is no longer sufficient.
 Modern enterprises require platforms that can analyze video in real-time, learn from patterns to predict incidents, and scale to hundreds of thousands of cameras without a proportional increase in costs.

 Traditional VMS architectures, built for an era of limited camera counts and simpler storage, are ill-equipped for this new reality.
-Visylix was engineered for this future: a world of millions of streams, integrated AI-powered smart video surveillance capabilities, and sub-500ms response times.
-It represents a paradigm shift from a passive security cost center to an intelligent, proactive system that enhances safety, efficiency, and profitability.
+Visylix was built for it: millions of streams, AI analytics integrated into the core, and sub-500ms response times.
+The practical effect is that surveillance stops being a passive cost center and starts contributing to safety, operations, and the bottom line.